Distributed UAV Formation Control Robust to Relative Pose Measurement Noise

-Applying real relative pose measurements into a \acf{FEC} derived from the graph rigidity theory while assuming the measurements to be precise leads to undesirable changes in velocity with each new measurement due to noise.
-Such rapid accelerations and decelerations perturb the vision-based localization system - particularly on lightweight \ac{UAV} platforms without gimbal or full 6 DoF actuation - by inducing tilting leading to large shifts in the output camera image, blurring, loss of tracking, and targets moving outside of the camera's field of view.
-These issues feed back into the control in a manner that is difficult to predict.
-Besides these detrimental effects on measurements, the sensory noise leads to persistent chaotic oscillations of agents around the desired formation.
-This is especially significant when the relative measurements are obtained in discrete times, since an observation error will affect the behavior of a formation for the entire period before the next measurement is taken.
-The aim of the presented work was to develop a sensor-based \ac{FEC} robust to such observation noise.
+\red{ A crucial consideration for our work is that the information provided by real sensors is burdened by observation noise, typically with known statistical properties.
+This aspect is rarely addressed in the theoretical research of formation control, and one of the aims of this work is to bring more attention to this challenge.\\ Taking this a priori knowledge into account has the potential to significantly increase the reliability of multi-robot systems, thereby addressing the main bottleneck of their applicability.
+Applying real relative pose measurements within a \ac{FEC} derived from graph rigidity theory, while assuming noise-free measurements, leads to undesirable variations in velocity with each new measurement due to the noise.
+Such rapid accelerations and decelerations perturb the vision-based localization system by inducing tilting, which results in large shifts in the image, blurring, loss of tracking, and targets moving outside of the camera's field of view.
+These effects feed back into the control loop in a way that is difficult to predict.
+In addition to these detrimental effects on the measurements, sensory noise causes persistent, chaotic oscillations of the agents around the desired formation.
+This becomes especially significant when the relative measurements are obtained at discrete times, since an observation error will influence the behavior of the formation for the entire interval before the next measurement is taken.
+Therefore, the aim of the presented work was to develop a sensor-based \ac{FEC} that is robust to such observation noise. }

-Literature dealing with imperfect sensing in the context of formation control is sparse.
-In \cite{cortes2009global}, the authors propose a theoretical distributed formation control that is shown to be robust to bounded measurement errors in the sense that it converges towards a formation close to the desired one.
-However, the interdependence of noise-induced parasitic motion with the sensing itself is not addressed, nor does the work attempt to actively counteract the influence of the measurement errors by leveraging the knowledge of their distribution.
-Various works \cite{distancerigidity2,distancerigidity3} show stability of \ac{FEC} under specific singular disturbances.
-However these assume the control to be a continuous system, in addition to not considering disturbances in the form of incessant noise.
+\red{ Literature that explicitly addresses imperfect sensing in formation control remains limited.
+In \cite{cortes2009global}, a distributed formation controller is proven robust to bounded measurement errors, converging to a configuration near the desired formation.
+However, the coupling between sensing noise and the resulting parasitic motion is not analyzed, nor is there any attempt to mitigate measurement errors using knowledge of their statistical properties.
+Other studies \cite{distancerigidity2,distancerigidity3} establish stability of \ac{FEC} under certain singular disturbances, but they assume continuous-time control and do not consider persistent noise.